python/cpython/Doc/library/multiprocessing.rst

-If authentication is requested but do authentication key is specified then the return value of ``current_process().get_auth_key`` is used (see :class:`Process`).
-This value will automatically inherited by any :class:`Process` object that the current process creates.
+If authentication is requested but do authentication key is specified then the return value of ``current_process().get_auth_key`` is used (see :class:`~multiprocessing.Process`).
+This value will automatically inherited by any :class:`~multiprocessing.Process` object that the current process creates.
 This means that (by default) all processes of a multi-process program will share a single authentication key which can be used when setting up connections between the themselves.

 Suitable authentication keys can also be generated by using :func:`os.urandom`.